ai-robotics-estonia/Testing_of_efficient_AI_models_for_cost_reduction_of_drone_navigation_modules/drone/README.md

 And then, build the `mpu6050driver` package again.

-Once all these packages and libraries are installed, build the packages:
+Once all these dependencies are installed, build the packages:
 - camera_pkgs
 - custom_msgs